 Very little is known about the artist's early days.
 His parents were married in 1615 in Amsterdam before Jacobus Taurinus, a famous Calvinist and Orthodox Reformed Church Minister.
-It seems probable that his parents belonged to a sizable group of people called liefhebbers (supporters), or those who for one reason or another did not comply with the strict requirements of membership or had a dislike for religious discipline.
+His parents probably belonged to a sizable group of people called liefhebbers (supporters), or those who for one reason or another chose not comply with the strict requirements of membership or had a dislike for religious discipline.

 Vermeer was baptized on 31 October 1632 in the Reformed Church (in the Nieuwe Kerk) in Delft.
-Because of the age gap with his sister, Gertruy, born 12 years earlier, Vermeer may have been something of an only child.
+Because of the 12 year age gap with his sister, Gertruy, Vermeer may have been something of an only child.
 But like all other children he must have ice skated in the winter, hit kolf balls with a stick and gone fishing in one of the many canals of Delft noted for their pure water.
 He also took part in the yearly cycle of public festivities which gave children healthy opportunities to let off steam.

-Other than the Milkmaid and The Little Street (as well as the tiny stand-in figures in the View of Delft), Vermeer avoided addressing the mundane, day-to day work routines or the public life of his women concentrating instead on moments of reflection (reading and writing), courtship or music making.
+Other than The Milkmaid and the Little Street (as well as the tiny stand-in figures in the View of Delft), Vermeer avoided addressing the mundane, day-to-day work routines or the public life of his women, concentrating on moments of reflection (reading and writing) and courtship or music making.

 Women could also make commercial contracts and notarized documents and, in effect, were qualified to undertake commercial activities.
 Some, which came from renowned trading families, were highly respected.
 But the most enterprising of women in the business world were married women or widows who carried on the business of their husbands.
 On a lower level, a host of Dutch paintings exhibit Dutch women manning shops and markets stalls.

 By the late 1650s when Vermeer painted the Little Street, Delft had become an important tourist attraction.
-People flocked from all parts of the Netherlands and abroad to see the city's public and religious buildings as well as the tomb of William the Silent, an elaborate marble construction dedicated to the father of the United Republic assassinated by Catholic Frenchman Balthasar Gérard.
+People flocked from all parts of the Netherlands and abroad to see the city's public and religious buildings.
+Especially important was the tomb of William the Silent, an elaborate marble construction dedicated to the father of the United Republic assassinated by Catholic Frenchman Balthasar Gérard.

-Destiny had transformed another Delft tragedy into a tourist attraction as well.
-On Monday, 12th October 1654, in the morning at half-past ten the civic gunpowder magazine exploded and leveled several parts of the town to the ground, more than one hundred people were killed and many more wounded.
-The explosion was so strong that it slammed shut doors in near bye towns and was said to have been heard as far away as the island of Texel, seventy miles north of Delft.
+Destiny had transformed another Delft tragedy into a tourist attraction.
+On Monday, 12th October 1654, in the morning at half-past ten, the civic gunpowder magazine exploded and leveled several parts of the town to the ground.
+More than one hundred people were killed and many more wounded.
+The explosion was so strong that it slammed shut doors in nearby towns and was said to have been heard as far away as the island of Texel, seventy miles north of Delft.
 Once the news had traveled, compassionate dignitaries and common Dutch folk alike came to witness the tragedy.
-But not long after, the damage had become yet another a tourist attraction.
+But not long after, the damage had become yet another tourist attraction.

-Although the proud and industrious citizens of Delft made every attempt to restore the damage as quickly as possible, signs of the disaster remained.
+The proud and industrious citizens of Delft made every attempt to restore the damage as quickly as possible, but signs of the disaster remained.
 Ironically, this tragic event yielded a new market for townscape views of the devastated areas.
 A close neighbor of Rembrandt's illustrious pupil Carel Fabritius, the painter Egbert van der Poel, survived but lost his daughter and most likely other family members.
-Van der Poel would depict for several years a healthy number of views of the disaster as a sort of souvenir of the event sometimes showing the actual explosion and sometimes the aftermath even though we do not know if he really witnessed the disaster.
+Van der Poel would depict a healthy number of views of the disaster as a sort of souvenir sometimes showing the actual explosion and sometimes the aftermath, even though we do not know if he really witnessed the disaster.
 He later became known as the painter of fire.

-Delft was also visited for its pleasant ambience, the intimate scale of its public and private spaces as well as the tree-lined canals.
+Delft was also visited for its pleasant ambiance, the intimate scale of its spaces and its tree-lined canals.
 Just as today, the town offered many strolls past well-maintained stores and private residences.

 Travelers to the Netherlands were surprised and disconcerted by the gentleness with which children were treated.
 There was too much kissing and cuddling going on.
 Even the custom of giving young children a good-night kiss was looked down upon by the sterner Calvinists.
 Some historians have theorized that European parents unconsciously distanced themselves from their children since infant mortality was so high.
 In response to those who thought they were too indulgent towards their young, Dutch parents were reported to have said, "Does anyone spoil their own face or cut off their nose?"